praveenre/praveenre/README.md

 - 👋 Hi, I’m @praveenre
 - 👀 I’m interested in ...
-OpenSource
+CNCF Projects
 - 🌱 I’m currently working on ...
 Public Cloud Infrastructure, K8s, Python, Powershell, Terraform, Ansible, CI/CD
 - 💞️ I’m looking to collaborate on ...
-All my learnings
+Development Platforms
-- 📫 How to reach me ... prepelle@gmail.com
+- 📫 How to reach me ... praveen.repelle@gmail.com

 <!---
 praveenre/praveenre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.